(pir FEN i done)

 Cannabis: May decrease the serum concentration of CYP1A2 Substrates.
 Monitor therapy

 Ciprofloxacin (Systemic): May increase the serum concentration of Pirfenidone.
-Management: With ciprofloxacin doses of 1,500 mg/day, the pirfenidone dose should be reduced to 1,602 mg daily (2 capsules, three times a day).
+Management: With ciprofloxacin doses of 1,500 mg/day, the pirfenidone dose should be reduced to 1,602 mg daily (ie, 534 mg three times a day).
 With lower daily doses of ciprofloxacin, use pirfenidone with caution.
 Consider therapy modification

-CYP1A2 Inducers (Strong): May decrease the serum concentration of Pirfenidone.
-Avoid combination
+CYP1A2 Inducers (Moderate): May decrease the serum concentration of Pirfenidone.
+Monitor therapy

 CYP1A2 Inhibitors (Moderate): May increase the serum concentration of Pirfenidone.
 Management: Use any such combination with caution and close monitoring for pirfenidone toxicity.
 Avoid the use of pirfenidone with moderate CYP1A2 inhibitors whenever CYP2C9, 2C19, 2C6, or 2E1 is also inhibited (either by the CYP1A2 inhibitor or by a third drug).
 Consider therapy modification